 A lender won’t directly ask you if you’re pregnant, but you’ll be asked to state any big ‘life changes’ that could affect repaying the loan.
 And pregnancy is a big one!

 It’s really important to work with a mortgage broker who can put together a really great application for you.
-A broker will also know which lenders are most likely to accept you.
+Our Mortgage Experts will know which lenders are most likely to accept you.

 Yes, it’s definitely possible to get a mortgage if you’re self-employed and on maternity leave.
 However, it all depends on how your leave impacts your business.
 If you’re essential to the business - and therefore the business’s income - you might struggle to get a mortgage.
 But if you have other employees who can handle the business and keep income stable while you’re on leave then there’s plenty of lenders who’ll consider your application.